 "It's just an...involuntary shudder"

 Phyllis Lindstrom (Cloris Leachman) Mary Richard's landlady and apparently an old friend, though I can't track down how they met.
-I do know that they already knew each by the time Mary agrees to rent an apartment from her.
+I do know that they already knew each other by the time Mary agrees to rent an apartment from her.
 Phyllis is a piece of work--opinionated, defensive, self-absorbed, often obnoxious, and completely unaware that she's anything but perfect.
 She's also quite humorless, which of course makes her funny as hell.
 However far back she go with Mary, Phyllis still has to compete with Rhoda for the title of Best Friend, and isn't any luckier than Leachman was in Atlantic City back in 1946, but it's great fun watching her try.
-One drawback (other than self-absorption, obnoxiousness, etc.) is that she just couldn't spend as much time in Mary' apartment as she had a dermatologist husband (the unseen Lars) and a precocious daughter, Bess (Lisa Gerritsen.)
+One drawback for her in the Best friend sweepstakes (other than self-absorption, obnoxiousness, etc.) is that she just couldn't spend as much time in Mary' apartment as she had a dermatologist husband (the unseen Lars) and a precocious daughter, Bess (Lisa Gerritsen) waiting for her at home.
 On top of everything else, Phyllis saw herself as a progressive parent and insisted her daughter call her by her first name, though you got the feeling Bess might have preferred Mary or even Rhoda as a mother.
-As I said earlier, Phyllis was an outspoken feminist, but when her husband dies, leaving her penniless, she actually has to go out and get a job (as well as a spinoff series, which took place in San Francisco)
+As I said earlier, Phyllis was an outspoken feminist, but when her husband dies, leaving her penniless, she actually has to go out and get a job (as well as a spinoff series, which takes place in San Francisco)

 "I really miss Phyllis.
 Of course, I never knew her very well.
 Maybe that helps."